 This one year MSc programme in Statistics and Computational Finance aims to train students to work as professional statisticians, not only at the interface between statistics and finance, but to provide skills applicable in sociology, health science, medical science, biology, and other scientific areas where data analysis is needed.
+It is taught by a dedicated team of experts in statistics and mathematical finance, who conduct world-leading research and publish definitive textbooks with leading publishers such as CUP and Springer.
+The cohort is usually around 20 students, with many classes being taught in our dedicated new lakeside Master's Study Centre.

 The emphasis of the programme is on data analysis.
 It equips students with contemporary statistical ideas and methodologies as well as advanced knowledge, which will make students very competitive to industry, academic and governmental institutions.
 There are excellent career prospects for employment in industry and the public sector for our graduates.
 An MSc degree in Statistics and Computational Finance provides attractive employment opportunities in financial industries, government, consultancy companies, research centres, and other industries where data analysis is needed.
 Students with an interest in academic work may also decide to continue on a PhD programme in Statistics or a related field, for which the MSc in Statistics and Computational Finance provides a sound foundation.